Nongame Fish, Reptile, Amphibian & Invertebrates

 - No possession allowed.
 Threatened and endangered species, freshwater mussels, candy darter, eastern hellbender, diamondback terrapin, and spotted turtle.

 - No possession limits – can be possessed in unlimited numbers.
-Carp, mullet, yellow bullhead, brown bullhead, black bullhead, snail bullhead, white sucker, northern hogsucker, gizzard shad, threadfin shad, white perch, yellow perch (10 fish limit in Lake Moomaw), alewife and blueback herring [see limits under Anadromous (coastal) in table on Creel & Harvest Limits], stoneroller (hornyhead), fathead minnow, golden shiner, goldfish, and Asian clams.
+Carp, mullet, yellow bullhead, brown bullhead, black bullhead, snail bullhead, white sucker, northern hogsucker, gizzard shad, threadfin shad, white perch, yellow perch (10 fish limit in Lake Moomaw), alewife and blueback herring [see limits under Anadromous (coastal) in table on page 23], stoneroller (hornyhead), fathead minnow, golden shiner, goldfish, and Asian clams.

-- See Creel & Harvest Limits for catfish and Creel & Harvest Limits for anadromous (coastal) shad and herring limits.
+- See page 22 for catfish and page 23 for anadromous (coastal) shad and herring limits.

 - Fish bait: minnows and chubs (Cyprinidae), salamanders (less than 6 inches), crayfish, and hellgrammites—50 in aggregate (all species combined) unless said person has purchased fish bait and has a receipt specifying the number of individuals purchased by species.
 Note: Madtoms, crayfish, and salamanders cannot be bought or sold.